 If you are not already a Joint or MJDF Member, and you wish to be a member of FDS and CGDent you should transfer to CGDent and apply separately to FDS.

 The equivalent memberships are shown in the table below.

 What do I need to do?

-You can let us know your preferred membership option via a short online form, details of which will be sent to all members.
+You should let us know your preferred membership option via a short online form.

 At the same time you will be asked for your permission to transfer some data we currently hold about you to the new College.

 How do I join the College of General Dentistry?

 You should elect to join CGDent when invited by RCS England.
 CGDent will then be in touch with details on how to start accessing your membership benefits.
 You will also need to update your payment instructions to ensure you do not miss out on any membership benefits.